heymichellemac/heymichellemac-hugo/content/projects/pre-2025/project-knowledge-vault-of-digital-notes.md

 Once you purchase this digital product, you’ll get sent a link to access these notes in Notion.

 Don’t worry, you don’t need a Notion account to access these notes, just a web browser, so it’s super easy.

-Please note: due to the nature of this digital product, I don't offer refunds so please keep this in mind before you make your purchase.

-By purchasing this product you'll be supporting me and my work as a creator online.

 Thank you! 💕